LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-Note that since `collect(…)` ignore the cases where the partial function isn’t defined, it allow your code to safely ignore rows that you don’t expect.
+Note that since `collect(…)` ignores the cases where the partial function isn’t defined, it allows your code to safely ignore rows that you don’t expect.

 ## Dealing with Nullable columns

 If a column can contain `Null` values in the database schema, you need to manipulate it as an `Option` type.

-For example, the `indepYear` of the `Country` table being nullable, you need to match it as `Option[Int]`:
+For example, the `indepYear` of the `Country` table is nullable, so you need to match it as `Option[Int]`:

 ```
 SQL("Select name,indepYear from Country")().collect {